ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

     ]

-Retrieve all snapshots for a configuration
+Retrieve all snapshots for a configurationData
 """"""""""""""""""""""""""""""""""""""""""

-**.../snapshot/{uniqueNodeId}
+**.../snapshotData/{uniqueNodeId}

 Retrieve a Snapshot without all the data identified by the `{uniqueNodeId}`

 Return:
-A snapshot with all the metadata
+A snapshotData with all the metadata

 .. code-block:: JSON
     [